Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 ## Analysis Guide

-Several tools can be used to help disassemble and analyze the game, this guide covers loading the game/overlays into both **Ghidra** and **IDA Pro**.
+Several tools can be used to help disassemble and analyze the game.
+This guide covers loading the game's overlays into both **Ghidra** and **IDA Pro**.

-Ghidra is usually recommended over IDA thanks to its simple support for overlays, but it's always useful to have other tools to check with too.
+Ghidra is recommended over IDA due to its simple support for overlays, but it's useful to have other tools for cross-comparison.

 A short guide for using **decomp.me** to create matching function decompilations is also included below.